J-CF-Leung/Study_Vault/Physics/Classical Field Theory.md

 - _String theory_ is a field theory
 	- Map from $\mathbb{R}^2$ or $\mathbb{R}$ (depending on if the string is _open or closed_) to $\mathbb{R}^{26}$

-- Mathematically, _thermodynamics_ is also a field theory??
+- Mathematically, _thermodynamics_ is also a field theory